moduIo/Deep-Q-network/README.md

 # Deep Q-network
 Keras implementation of DQN for MsPacman-v0 from OpenAI Gym.

 Implements Deep Q-network (DQN) in Keras following the architecture proposed in the 2013 paper by V. Mnih et al., "Playing Atari with Deep Reinforcement Learning": arXiv:1312.5602.
+See: http://www.davidqiu.com:8888/research/nature14236.pdf

 The agent learns to play the MsPacman-v0 Gym environment.